First Italo-Ethiopian War: Background

-Isma'il Pasha, Khedive of Egypt and better known as 'Isma'il the Magnificent', had conquered Eritrea as part of his efforts to give Egypt an African empire.
-Isma'il had tried to follow up that conquest with Ethiopia, but the Egyptian attempts to conquer that realm ended in humiliating defeat in the Egyptian–Ethiopian War.
+Isma'il Pasha, Khedive of Egypt and better known as 'Isma'il the Magnificent', spent the early 1870s extending Egyptian control along the Red Sea coast, appointing Werner Munzinger governor of Massawa in 1871 and occupying Bogos the following year, as part of his efforts to give Egypt an African empire.
+By 1875 he had encircled Ethiopia along four routes from the coast and moved to press the advantage with a direct invasion aimed at annexing the country outright, but the attempt ended in humiliating defeat in the Egyptian–Ethiopian War.
 After Egypt's bankruptcy in 1876 followed by the Ansar revolt under the leadership of the Mahdi in 1881, the Egyptian position in Eritrea was hopeless with the Egyptian forces cut off and unpaid for years.
 By 1884 the Egyptians began to pull out of both Sudan and Eritrea.

 On 3 June 1884, the Hewett Treaty was signed between Britain, Egypt and Ethiopia that allowed the Ethiopians to occupy parts of the dissolved Habesh Eyalet which allowed Ethiopian goods to pass in and out of Massawa duty-free.
 From the viewpoint of Britain, it was highly undesirable that the French replace the Egyptians in Massawa as that would allow the French to have more naval bases on the Red Sea that could interfere with British shipping using the Suez Canal, and as the British did not want the financial burden of ruling Massawa, they looked for another power who would be interested in replacing the Egyptians.
 The Hewett treaty seemed to suggest that Massawa would fall into the Ethiopian sphere of influence as the Egyptians pulled out.
 After initially encouraging the Emperor Yohannes IV to move into Massawa to replace the Egyptians, London decided to have the Italians move into Massawa.
 In his history of Ethiopia, British historian Augustus Wylde wrote: "England made use of King John [Emperor Yohannes] as long as he was of any service and then threw him over to the tender mercies of Italy...It is one of our worst bits of business out of the many we have been guilty of in Africa...one of the vilest bites of treachery".